Bankruptcy Is A Chance For A Fresh Start

 When your debt is no longer manageable and you want to start over, William H. Lively, Jr. WHL, PLLC, has the knowledge and experience to help you.
 There is a heavy negative stigma surrounding bankruptcy due to the misconceptions many people hold.
 However, bankruptcy provides a clean slate for individuals and businesses by discharging most types of debt.

-Our firm has spent 25 years helping thousands of clients throughout Texas start afresh by filing bankruptcy.
-With over 7,000 cases under our belt, we are one of the highest-volume bankruptcy firms in Eastern Texas.
+Our firm has spent more than 25 years helping thousands of clients throughout Texas start afresh by filing bankruptcy.
+With over 8,000 cases under our belt, we are one of the highest-volume bankruptcy firms in Eastern Texas.
 We handle only Chapter 7 and Chapter 13 bankruptcy cases, so we have in-depth knowledge of local and state laws.
+We are also known for taking great care of our clients.

 We can help you if you are currently facing: